ahonson/weather/README.md

 ## Usage

-### Step 1: install the module using composer.
+### Step 1: Install the module using composer.

 `composer require arte/weather`

-### Step 2: integrate the module into your Anax base by copying the necessary files
+### Step 2: Integrate the module into your Anax base by copying the necessary files

 `# Go to the root of your Anax base repo rsync -av vendor/arte/weather/config ./`